alabou/NMOS-MatroxOnly/NMOS With RTSP.md

 ### Receivers

 If the Receiver is not capable of consuming the RTSP Stream described by a `PATCH` on the **/staged** endpoint, it SHOULD reject the request.
-If it is unable to assess the stream compatibility because some parameters are not included `PATCH` request, it MAY accept the request and postpone stream compatibility assessment.
-An RTSP Receiver MUST obtain the SDP transport files describing the RTSP Stream/sub-Streams using the `DESCRIBE` method and assess the stream compatibility.
+If it is unable to assess the Stream compatibility because some parameters are not included in the `PATCH` request, it MAY accept the request and postpone Stream compatibility assessment.
+An RTSP Receiver MUST obtain the SDP transport files describing the RTSP Stream/sub-Streams using the `DESCRIBE` method and assess the Stream compatibility.

 An RTSP Receiver MAY connect to a non-NMOS RTSP Sender.
 IS-05 is then used only on the Receiver side and an unspecified mechanism MUST be used to activate such non-NMOS RTSP Sender.
 Such RTSP Receiver SHOULD as a best effort interoperate with the non-NMOS RTSP Sender.